Bob Montgomery (baseball)

-Robert Edward "Bob" Montgomery (born April 16, 1944) is an American former professional baseball player and television sports commentator.
-Nicknamed "Monty", he played his entire career in Major League Baseball (MLB) as a catcher, and also played six games at first base, for the Boston Red Sox from 1970 to 1979.
-He batted and threw right-handed.
+Robert Edward Montgomery (born April 16, 1944) is an American former professional baseball player and television sports commentator.
+Nicknamed "Monty", he played his entire career in Major League Baseball (MLB) as a catcher and occasional first baseman for the Boston Red Sox from 1970 to 1979.

-Montgomery signed for the Boston Red Sox as an amateur free agent in 1962 and played for seven of their minor league affiliates until 1970, when the Red Sox promoted him to the major leagues.
-There, he served as the team's backup catcher behind future Hall of Fame member Carlton Fisk.
-He spent the next nine years with the Red Sox and played his last game on September 9, 1979.
-Montgomery is most famous for being the last major league player to bat without wearing a helmet.
+Montgomery signed with the Red Sox as an amateur free agent in 1962 and played for seven of their minor league affiliates until 1970, when the Red Sox promoted him to the major leagues.
+There, he was the team's backup catcher behind future Hall of Famer Carlton Fisk.
+Montgomery spent the next nine years with the Red Sox and played his last game on September 9, 1979.
+He is notable for being the last major league player to bat without wearing a helmet.

 Personal life

 Montgomery was born on April 16, 1944, in Nashville, Tennessee.
 Baseball played a huge role in his family; his father frequently took part in sandlot ball, while his brother Gerald played for several minor league affiliates of the Boston Red Sox.
 Montgomery attended Nashville's Central High School.
 Although he actively participated in three sports, he was most inclined to baseball, playing in the outfield, at first base and pitching.

 Upon his graduation from high school.
 Montgomery was signed by George J. Digby, a renowned scout who worked for the Boston Red Sox organization.